Frozen-Burrito/MovieDB-App/README.md

-# movie_app_2
+# Movie App

-A new Flutter project.
+A Flutter-based app that includes api calls, dart packages and a material design.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was created using Flutter.
+You can download the source code posted in this page, clone the repo or download the full app on a mobile android device [here]()

-A few resources to get you started if this is your first Flutter project:
+## Flutter Documentation

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)